terhechte/doge-cloj/README.md

 A Clojure library designed to connect to the DogeCoinD API.
 Still pretty untested and lacking good unit tests.

+This library also includes code that performs unit conversion from Dogecoin to Bitcoin and from Dogecoin to Dollar (via BTC -> Dollar).
+This can be found in currency.clj.

 ## Usage

 Import it into your namespace